-REMINDER: Nitrogen fertilizer fall and frozen soil application restrictions begin September 1, 2020.
+REMINDER: Nitrogen fertilizer fall and frozen soil application restrictions begin September 1 each year.
 View the map to see where the restrictions apply.

 Minnesota’s Groundwater Protection Rule went into effect on June 24, 2019.
 The purpose of the rule is to minimize potential nitrogen fertilizer sources of nitrate pollution to the state’s groundwater and protect our drinking water.
 The rule contains two parts, Part 1 and Part 2.
 Each part contains separate criteria and requirements.
 Depending on where you farm, you may be subject to one part of the rule, both parts, or none at all.

 A summary of Part 1 of the rule is listed below.
 View the full Groundwater Protection Rule (PDF) for complete details.

 Part 1 of the Groundwater Protection Rule restricts the application of nitrogen fertilizer in the fall and on frozen soils.
 If you farm in 1) an area with vulnerable groundwater or 2) the protected areas around a municipal public well with high nitrate you cannot apply nitrogen fertilizer in the fall and on frozen soils.
 Restrictions begin September 1 each year.

 Vulnerable Groundwater Area